Daodejing Chapter 5 breakdown: like a bellows!

 Section 1

-Heaven and earth are not benevolent.
+Heaven and earth are not kind.

 They treat the myriad things as straw dogs.

-The sage is not benevolent.
+The sage is not kind.

 He treats the masses as straw dogs.

-The chapter begins with a striking statement about the impartiality of heaven and earth, noting that they are “not benevolent” and treat all things as “straw dogs” (a term referring to ceremonial objects used in ancient Chinese rituals, which were treated with great reverence during the ceremony only to be discarded afterwards).
+The chapter begins with a striking statement about the impartiality of heaven and earth, noting that they are “not kind” and treat all things as “straw dogs” (a term referring to ceremonial objects used in Chinese rituals, which were treated with great reverence during the ceremony only to be discarded afterwards).
 This metaphor suggests that nature operates on its principles without partiality or emotional attachment, treating all things with equal indifference.

-The text extends this theme of impartiality to the sage, who is also described as “not benevolent” in the sense of not being sentimentally attached or partial.
+The text extends this theme of impartiality to the sage, who is also described as “not kind” in the sense of not being sentimentally attached or partial.
 The sage, like nature, treats people without personal bias, indicating a state of being that transcends conventional moral or emotional responses.
 This perspective is not about being cruel or unkind, but about embodying the natural, unbiased order of the Dao.

 The character 仁/ rén also represents the supreme Confucian virtue of benevolence, humaneness, or kindness.
 Some commentators view the use of this term as a swipe at artificial Confucian values and rituals that caused people to lose their true simple and honest natures and become hypocritical and contentious.